 Students should have a one piece suit or trunks.
-They must also bring sufficient clean towels and any other equipment used i.e. Goggles, ear plugs, swim cap etc.
+They must also bring sufficient clean towels and any other equipment used i.e. Goggles, ear plugs, swim cap etc. Student's must only wear swimming kit from home, not use anything found in school.
+Parents have signed this legal document belonging to school.

-If students/staff have veruccas they should be treated on a daily basis and a verucca sock worn to prevent any contamination.
+If students/staff have verrucae they should be treated on a daily basis and a verruca sock worn to prevent any contamination.
 If not treated staff/students not to enter pool